Irfan55121/todo-springboot-couchbase/README.md

 and count query response time is around 3 to 4 mins on average.

-- for quick search Elastic search implementation is planned
+- To improve text search "Elastic search" implementation is planned